What Is Embellishment In Hockey?

 In hockey, embellishment is also known as diving.
-This happens when a player pretends to be hurt, or exaggerates to try and get another player on the opposing team in trouble.
+This happens when a player pretends to be hurt or exaggerates to try and get another player on the opposing team in trouble.

-The official NHL rulebook says that anyone who exaggerates or pretends to be the subject of a penalty is guilty of embellishment.
+Embellishment in hockey is when a player exaggerates a penalty call or pretends to be the subject of a penalty.
+Unlike other penalties, embellishment is usually called in tandem with another penalty call, which results in the embellishing player serving the penalty time along with the player who appeared to commit a penalty against them.
 Whether or not a penalty is called, the NHL observes every game and can hand out fines for embellishment after the fact.
-During the shortened 2019-2020 NHL season, there were two fines handed out for embellishment, one of which was given to a player who also served a two minute penalty.
-Most of the time when embellishment is called, a player on the other team is penalized for tripping or slashing.
-This means that a player was illegally hit, but they acted and tried to make it look worse.
+During the shortened 2019-2020 NHL season, there were two fines handed out for embellishment, one of which was given to a player who also served a two-minute penalty.
+Most of the time, when embellishment is called, a player on the other team is penalized for tripping or slashing.
+This means that a player was illegally hit, but they acted to make it look worse.

 When a player is called for embellishment in the NHL, they will receive a minor penalty and a possible fine.
 The player will serve two minutes in the penalty box, and their opponent will be on the power play.
 However, often both the player who embellished and the player who committed the “phantom foul” will get matching minor penalties.
 This is because both a penalty can occur and a player embellishes that penalty at the same time.

 Some people believe that embellishment is a penalty that should not exist.
 To them, if a penalty has been committed, then saying that the affected player exaggerated must be false.
 It helps the argument that embellishment is an uncommon penalty overall.
 Unlike in sports like soccer, diving is fairly rare in hockey.
 Some hockey purists think the embellishment penalty keeps the integrity of the game and keeps players from falling and looking for penalties.